They say that you can’t step in the same river twice.

 If I had a heartbeat, it would be permanently stopped.
 Yet I never have any need for it here.
 If I could cry, I would be drowning in it.
 Yet there are no longer such things as tears.

+His recognizable frame seemingly drew itself slowly in midair, carved into eternity by an ageless light so blinding that my eyes eventually must turn away.
+I knew on earth I would have instantly vaporized at its briefest touch, and yet here I can just barely bear its presence.
+As the light began to permeate my awareness so fully that there was nowhere left for my eyes to hide, they instinctively closed, but yet inside my head his image was forever engraved as a scar worn with pride.
 In this place, he had become the very manifestation of what he was meant for on earth.
 A serenade to be sung by every generation to come after him, more beautiful than anything he had ever yet even begun to envision.
 I cannot conceive of any more fitting of a repayment for the life he had lived.

 A prayer of thanks ripples out from my heart of hearts and kisses the infinite circle of white light whose benevolence had blessed me with his existence.
 His entire legacy was all now encapsulated within a moment of infinity, where everything that had ever happened could happen again.
 That moment when we first met could exist once more, and would exist forever.